matthiasn/clojure-system-book/manuscript/Code-Initialization.md

   (alter-var-root #'system component/start))
 ~~~

 I personally think this **reads really well**, even if you have never seen Clojure before in your life.
 Roughly the first half is concerned with imports and reading the configuration file.
-Next, we have the ````get-system```` function which declares, what components depend on what other components.
+Next, we have the ````get-system```` function which declares what components depend on what other components.
 The system is finally started in the ````-main```` function (plus the process ID logged and saved to a file).
 This is all there is to know about the application entry point.

 Now, when we start the application, all the dependencies will be started in an order that the component library determines so that all dependencies are met.
 Here's the output of that startup process: